APPROACH TO TREATMENT

 • Attachment Therapy.* Addresses problems of children and adults in their close relationships, their self-image, and behaviors arising from early neglect, trauma, or inconsistent parenting.
 "Holding therapy" and "rage reduction therapy" are not used.Which therapy model or technique will be effective for each person?

-Based on findings in 40 years of psychology outcomes research, I use three principles in deciding which methods to use with each client:
+Based on findings in 40 years of psychology outcomes research, I use 3 principles in deciding how to work with each person:

-• Elements within clients and their lives account for more than 87% of change.
-The client’s preferences and ideas about how she or he makes changes are used to guide the choice of therapy method.
-Clients are helped to see changes that result from their own wisdom and efforts.
+• Clients' ideas and experiences account for more than 87% of change.
+The client's preferences and ideas are used to guide therapy.

-• Elements within therapy, including the client-therapist relationship, accounts for as much as 13% of outcomes.
-My relationship with clients is part of what brings about change.
+• Parts of therapy, including the client-therapist relationship, accounts for as much as 13% of outcomes.
+Our relationship is part of what makes change.
 It is not just a means to “client satisfaction.”

 In short, there are many arrows in the quiver.
 If one type does not hit its mark, we use another.

 After all, most of us have some idea of how successful change has happened for us in the past.
-Some of these might be: having a good helper, trial and error, waiting for the right time, getting away from negative consequences.
-Learning how each client has brought about change in the past can be important in selecting the "arrow" or therapy approach for today's problem.
-In our work your voice as the client is privileged, improvement in your life is believed in, and a strong partnership between us is formed using the principles above.
+Learning how each client has brought about change in the past can help choose the "arrow" or therapy approach for today's problem.

 Source: Hubble, M., Duncan, B., Miller, S. The Heart & Soul of Change (1999)